PaoloSalvatico/PaoloSalvatico/README.md

 #### Hello there 👋

-#### My name is Paolo Salvatico, i'm a 26 years old, italian Junior Game Progammer.
+#### My name is Paolo Salvatico, I'm a 26 years old, italian Junior Game Progammer.

 I would like to show my projects to you